Skip to main content

 Bernard Harwood attended the University of the South and The University of Alabama to earn his B.S.
 He earned his LL.B., Order of the Coif, from The University of Alabama School of Law.
 He served as a justice on the Alabama Supreme Court from January 2001 to January 2007.
 For ten years prior to that he served a Circuit Judge for the 6th Judicial Circuit.
 He was engaged in the private practice of law for 28 years preceding his judicial service, with a concentration in trial work.
 He has now returned to the private practice of law in Tuscaloosa with the firm of Rosen Harwood.
 For over 20 years Mr. Harwood taught courses in Trial Advocacy at The University of Alabama School of Law and now teaches an evidence course there.
 He is a member of the Tuscaloosa County, Alabama State, and American Bar Associations, and the Alabama Law Institute.
 Justice Harwood is a Fellow of the American College of Trial Lawyers, and has been certified an "Advocate" by The American Board of Trial Advocacy.
 He is past-president of the Tuscaloosa County Bar Association, the Tuscaloosa Inn of Court, and the Farrah Law Society/Order of the Coif.
 He is a Fellow of both the Alabama and the American Bar Foundations.
 Judge Harwood is active as an civil litigator, an appellate counsel, and as an arbitrator and a mediator.
 He is a certified American Arbitration Association arbitrator and mediator and is a member of the National Academy of Distinguished Neutrals.

 David G. Wirtes, Jr. is a member of Cunningham Bounds, LLC of Mobile, Alabama, where he focuses on strategic planning, motion practice and appeals.
 Mr. Wirtes is licensed in all state and federal courts in Alabama and Mississippi, the Fifth and Eleventh Circuit Courts of Appeals and the United States Supreme Court.
-He is active in numerous professional organizations, including as a member of the Alabama and Mississippi State Bar Associations, long-time member of the Alabama Supreme Court’s Standing Committee on the Rules of Appellate Procedure, Sustaining Member of the Alabama Association for Justice (and Member of its Board of Governors and Executive Committee (1990-present); Member and/or Chairman, Amicus Curiae Committee (1990-present); and co-editor, the Alabama Association for Justice Journal (1996-present)), and the American Association for Justice where he serves as a Member of its Amicus Curiae Committee (1999-present).
-Mr. Wirtes is a Sustaining Fellow, Trustee and Officer of the Pound Civil Justice Institute; a Senior Fellow of the Litigation Counsel of America; a Founder and former Executive Director of the American Institute of Appellate Practice (and one of just fourteen persons certified nationwide by AIAP as an Appellate Specialist); and a Sustaining Member and the former Alabama Representative for Public Justice.
+He is active in numerous professional organizations, including as a member of the Alabama and Mississippi State Bar Associations , long-time member of the Alabama Supreme Court's Standing Committee on the Rules of Appellate Procedure, Sustaining Member of the Alabama Association for Justice (and Member of its Board of Governors and Executive Committee (1990-present); Member and/or Chairman, Amicus Curiae Committee (1990-present); and co-editor, the Alabama Association for Justice Journal (1996-present)), and the American Association for Justice where he serves as a Member of its Amicus Curiae Committee (1999-present).
+Mr. Wirtes is a Sustaining Fellow, and former Officer and Trustee of the National Civil Justice Institute; a Senior Fellow of the Litigation Counsel of America; a Founder and former Executive Director of the American Institute of Appellate Practice; and a Sustaining Member and the former Alabama Representative for Public Justice.
 He has published numerous journal articles and is a frequent lecturer at continuing legal education seminars, addressing topics such as Defeating Unlawful Discrimination in Jury Selection, Evidence, Examination of Witnesses, State Constitutional Protections, Immunity, Appellate Practice and Procedure, Electronic Discovery, and HIPAA and Ex parte Communications with Healthcare Providers.

 Location